 Taiwan-U.S. Policy Program

 This ambitious program educates and informs mid-level experts (age 28-43) about Taiwan and U.S.-Taiwan relations.
 TUPP consists of two consecutive programs, including seminars in Washington, D.C. and a research trip to Taiwan.
-The first year of the program was conducted from August 16-29, 2017.
 More information about TUPP, including information for next year’s program, and how to apply, can be found on this page.

 TUPP is a groundbreaking two-week program that enhances the understanding of Taiwan among future American policy leaders.
 It provides a unique opportunity for America’s emerging leaders to gain the necessary personal experiences in Taiwan that will enable them to appreciate Taiwanese perspectives on cross-Strait matters, Taiwan’s role in the world, and the importance of U.S.-Taiwan relations.

-In 2018, TUPP is expected to be held in June.
-The program will begin with 2-3 days in Washington, D.C. where the delegation will be briefed by U.S. officials, academics, and think tank experts.
-This will be followed by the Taiwan leg of the trip, where TUPP fellows will visit several cities and meet with a range of individuals from government, business, non-governmental organizations, and academia.
-The trip will involve exposure to Taiwan’s culture, history, and politics.
+Each year, the program begins with 2-3 days in Washington, D.C. where the delegation will be briefed by U.S. officials, academics, and think tank experts.
+This is followed by the Taiwan leg of the trip, where TUPP fellows visit several cities and meet with a range of individuals from government, business, non-governmental organizations, and academia.
+The trip involves exposure to Taiwan’s culture, history, and politics.